othman-birem/MineSweeper/README.md

 ## Getting Started

 Hello, this is one of my first humble learning projects as a beginner and i thought that it would be of help to some people to share it in here, So enjoy and don't forget that i'm open to any questions or clarifications about this project or any other that i might be familiar with , We learn together.
-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three main folders, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `images`: the folder to maintain image resources for the game

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.